-Our goal for transportation includes a 10 percent increase in fuel economy from 2009 to 2015 for the combined U.S./Canada fleet.
-The 2011 U.S. and Canada fleet fuel economy was 10.5 kilometers per liter (24.6 miles per gallon).
+Our goal for transportation includes a 10 percent increase in fuel economy from 2008 to 2015 for the combined U.S./Canada fleet.
+The 2014 US, Puerto Rico and Canada fleet fuel economy was 24.8 miles per gallon.

 |Fleet fuel economy (m/g)

 Air Miles Flown

-Global data tracked by our corporate travel service indicate that company employees flew a total of 247 million air miles in 2011, representing approximately 49.4 million kilograms of annual CO2 emissions.
-Between 2009 and 2011, CO2 emissions from air travel have increased by 2.9 percent absolute.
+Global data tracked by our corporate travel service indicate that company employees flew a total of 202 million air miles in 2014, representing approximately 36.6 million kilograms of annual CO2 emissions.
+Between 2009 and 2014, CO2 emissions from air travel have decreased by 24 percent absolute.
 We continue to look for opportunities to reduce our transportation-related environmental impacts.

 We are working with the shippers we use to identify environmental impacts, and to take innovative steps to reduce these impacts.
 Examples of improvements implemented so far for some of our products, resulting in carbon emission and cost reductions, include:

 - changing the transportation mode from air to ocean shipping, and

-- enhancing shipping efficiency by modifying tertiary packaging to reduce shipping volume.
+- enhancing shipping efficiency by modifying tertiary packaging to reduce shipping volume and materials.